Flag of Louisiana

 The flag of the U.S. state of Louisiana consists of a rectangular field of blue with the arms of Louisiana, a pelican vulning herself, in white in the center, with a ribbon beneath, also in white, containing in blue the state motto: "Union Justice Confidence".
 The flag was officially adopted July 1, 1912, and is often referred to as the Pelican flag.

+Statute

+The 2024 Louisiana Revised Statutes, RS 49:153(A) defines that the flag shall consist of: